Community Wellness Hub

 Engagement activities will explore the concepts of wellness and how community partners and service providers can work together in a hub setting to better support individual and family wellness.

 Are you interested in sharing your ideas?
 We’re inviting people who live and/or work in Strathcona County to fill out a short community hub survey.
 The survey will be open until July 3, 2019.

 All findings from community engagement activities will be summarized and reported to Council in fall 2019.

-In spring 2018, Council approved a feasibility study and invited public feedback on the possibility, look and feel of a community hub in Strathcona County.
-On October 23, 2018, Strathcona County, together with its consultant Intelligent Futures, presented a report to Council that summarized community feedback during the exploration of the design, functionality, feasibility of a community hub model to help meet rural and urban resident needs.
+In spring 2018, Council approved a feasibility study and invited public feedback on the possibility, look, and feel of a community hub in Strathcona County.
+On October 23, 2018, Strathcona County, together with its consultant Intelligent Futures, presented a report to Council that summarized community feedback during the exploration of the design, functionality, and feasibility of a community hub model to help meet rural and urban resident needs.

 The Strathcona County Community Hub Study Report (9.3 MB) is an important milestone for continuing the Social Framework’s four outcomes of affordability, access to programs and services, safety, connectedness and inclusion, as well as meeting goals listed in Strathcona County’s strategic plan.